rogercodina/drange_exp_filter_one_valuef/README.txt

 IMPORTANT NOTE: This module is not plug & play.
 It is meant to be used for programmers as a base to start with.
-It assumes that you have a date field for your content with "field_inici_fi" as its machine name.
-Also, it assumes this field DOES NOT store an end date.
+It assumes that you have a date field that DOES NOT store an end date.
 Finally, notice you have to expose the filter, otherwise the query will not be filtered.

+USAGE: You have to add the filter "Custom: Date range for standart and search api views (full date)." to your views.
+When you add it, you will have to write the machine name of the date field you want to filter by.